-The NERA directors want to ensure that the unique characteristics of agricultural systems of the Northeast are well-represented in NIFA's approach and grant funding portfolio.
-The Northeast is home to over 66 million consumers on roughly 5% of the U.S. land.
-Hence, the Northeast has a very large portion of the U.S. population living in close proximity to the rural/urban continuum.
+The Northeastern Ag Experiment Station directors want to ensure that the unique characteristics of agricultural systems of the northeast are well represented in NIFA's approach and grant funding portfolio.
+The Northeast is home to over 66 million consumers on roughly 5% of the US land.
+Hence, the NE has a very large portion of the US population living in close proximity to the rural/urban continuum.
 Clearly, there is a need to promote agricultural literacy across this continuum if we are to exploit the potential opportunity this proximity poses.

-Not surprisingly, there is a great diversity of agriculture in the Northeast that involve both food and non-food systems.
+Not surprisingly, there is a great diversity of agriculture in the Northeast that involve food and non-food systems.
 NERA encourages NIFA to make available grants that support these diverse agricultural activities, from small to large, food to the green industry.
 Further, funding opportunities that promote sustainable practices, from field to table, are essential in solving our food and natural resource challenges.
 Very little grant funding exists to promote agricultural entrepreneurship at the rural-urban interface in the Northeast.
 We encourage NIFA to fund integrated programs that lead to measureable impacts in agricultural entrepreneurship, agricultural workforce development and agricultural prosperity.